 In 2008, the Government bailed out the banks who had issued subprime mortgages and related derivatives, but the Taxpayer never signed up for the multi-trillion dollar bailout, which largely transferred wealth from the middle class taxpayer to the Too Big To Fail bank executives.

 In an attempt to off-set the falling velocity in the housing market, taxpayer-backed Fannie Mae and Freddie Mac have reduced their credit standards on guaranteed conventional mortgages several times over the last 3 years.
 With the help of an advisor like Bolton Mortgage Advisor, in 2015 they reduced the down payment requirement to 3% from 5%.
 In addition, they reduced the amount mortgage insurance required on mortgages with less than 10% down.
 Then they allowed “soft dollar” contributions to count as part of the 3% down payment, like seller concessions or realtor commission concessions.
 They also allowed homebuyers to use loans from other sources to fund the down payment.
+These can be loans such as secured loans or bridging loans to name a couple.
+It’s worth mention you should always compare bridging loans before apply for one to make sure your money is handled properly.
+This goes for any of your home finances.
 In this manner, a homebuyer could prospectively buy a home with a taxpayer-guaranteed mortgage using no cash out pocket.
+Obviously, for a lot of people this is a massive helping.
 If you’re interested in expanding your knowledge on how to get a mortgage and get the right one for you, read this interesting article at CCJ mortgage.

 Then last June (2017) Fannie and Freddie raised the Debt To Income (DTI) ratio from 45% to 50%.
 DTI is the ratio of monthly debt payments (all forms of household debt payments) to the borrower’s monthly gross income.
 A borrower with a DTI of 50%, including the new mortgage, is using 50% of monthly net income to make debt payments (mortgage, credit cart, auto, student loans, personal loans).